Had an issue with Emirates? Get a real response.

 Long wait times for refunds, disputes over charges, and errors in bookings cause frequent frustration.

-Real complaints submitted through Ajust
+Emirates complaints submitted through Ajust

-How other Emirates complaints got resolved
+How other consumers Emirates complaints got resolved

 Delayed Baggage & Slow Response: A passenger’s baggage failed to arrive due to airline error.
 Emirates eventually delivered the bag and compensated the passenger with vouchers and Skywards miles.